 It is tempting to look at the soft demand for housing in Dunkirk - and correspondingly low housing prices - and to think that housing is affordable.
-And while this is true an extent - housing is affordable relative to many other communities - many households still struggle to find safe, quality, affordable housing.
+And while this is true an extent - housing is affordable relative to many other communities, especially for households with stable incomes - many households still struggle to find safe, quality, affordable housing.
+A large number of household also face severe housing cost burdens, paying upwards of 50% of income on housing.